axodevelopment/RHAMQ-Tutorials/common-tasks/test-tool.md

 ```

 These steps apply to a JKS type but ultimately if you have a PKCS ultimate again we just need an unencrypted PEM file

+Get the alias for the pem you want to pull

 # get pem crt out of jks
 ```bash